 It was with an odd—even somewhat apprehensive—sensation that on the morning of the 12th September 2009 I poured sixteen current crop Clare rieslings into my Riedel Blind-Blind tasting glasses, and then muddled them using my ‘half-blind’ randomising system.

-Slightly below Peg that morning was the Crabtree Watervale of the same vintage.
+Slightly below Peg that morning was the Crabtree Watervale Riesling of the same vintage.
 Which was good news all round, as Kerri was engaged in a consultative winemaking capacity at Crabtree back then.

 This wasn’t the first time I’d engaged in a serious wine tasting in the district of Clare, of course.
 One of the most significant ever—for the then, now and future history of quality wine in Australia to the mind and palate of this individual—took place on the 3rd October 2000 at the historic Leasingham winery, which was sadly shuttered by then owners Constellation a little under a decade later.